 — mitigating factors relating to the company’s management of human rights risk found in publicly available documents

-Of the 39 companies, 32 appear on our list of ineligible companies, preventing purchase in the future unless circumstances change.
-We have taken action to remove from investment the securities of the seven remaining companies.
-We have also added these seven companies to our ineligible list.
-We will continue to monitor and update the list of high-risk countries and areas, as well as companies affected by the guideline, as warranted.
+We will continue to regularly monitor and update the list of high-risk countries and areas, as well as companies affected by the guideline, as warranted.